bekicot/wwwTiimeworkshopEu/_posts/2016-10-23-connecting-business-government-research-and-education.markdown

 of the participants.
 Interest, questions or contributions can be posted in the pre-conference survey.

-### Authentication, Attributes, Federation Protocols, Crypto and Architecture
+### Authentication, Attributes, Federation and Crypto

 Identity federation has been thriving in certain vertical domains and is increasingly arriving in various industry sectors to support ever more business processes.
 Organizations have to choose from different